garrettstott/capstone/README.md

 ---

-## break all the things!
+## Break all the things!

-^Towards the end of week 10, TAs will break your project so you can fix bugs during the last week.  features should be presentable by that day.
+Towards the end of week 10, TAs will break your project so you can fix bugs during the last week.
+Features should be presentable by that day.

 ---

 ## No new features the last week

-^bug fixes from TA breakage, presentation prep, deploys, etc.
+Bug fixes from TA breakage, presentation prep, deploys, etc.

 ---

-## Launch Day is **Thursday, July 21** :tada:
+## Launch Day is Thursday, October 13th :tada:

 ---

-# FIRST STEPS:point_up:
+# FIRST STEPS :point_up:

 ---

-## git workflow
+## Git workflow

-^ come to a consensus. make sure you all understand it.
-V IMPORTANT. if you're having troubles with git at this point, please get help!!!
+Come to a consensus.
+Make sure you all understand it.
+IMPORTANT: if you're having troubles with git at this point, please get help!!!

 ---

 ## MVP concept

 ---
-# ux
+# UX

-^wireframes, color scheme, user flows, etc.
+wireframes, color scheme, user flows, etc.

 ---

 ## Check off database structure

-^with Dave and/or Jake.
+With Dave and/or Jake.

 ---

 ## Determine roles

-^team lead, technical lead, styling lead, etc. Using trello or some sort of project management system is highly recommended!
+Team lead, technical lead, styling lead, etc. Using Trello or some sort of project management system is highly recommended!

 ---